satellite-image-deep-learning/techniques/README.md

 ### Kaggle - Deepsat - classification challenge
 Not satellite but airborne imagery.
 Each sample image is 28x28 pixels and consists of 4 bands - red, green, blue and near infrared.
 The training and test labels are one-hot encoded 1x6 vectors.
 Each image patch is size normalized to 28x28 pixels.
 Data in `.mat` Matlab format.
 JPEG?
 * [Imagery source](https://csc.lsu.edu/~saikat/deepsat/)
-* [Sat4](https://www.kaggle.com/crawford/deepsat-sat4) 500,000 image patches covering four broad land cover classes - **barren land, trees, grassland and a class that consists of all land cover classes other than the above three** [Example notebook](https://www.kaggle.com/robmarkcole/satellite-image-classification)
+* [Sat4](https://www.kaggle.com/crawford/deepsat-sat4) 500,000 image patches covering four broad land cover classes - **barren land, trees, grassland and a class that consists of all land cover classes other than the above three**
 * [Sat6](https://www.kaggle.com/crawford/deepsat-sat6) 405,000 image patches each of size 28x28 and covering 6 landcover classes - **barren land, trees, grassland, roads, buildings and water bodies.**
 * [Deep Gradient Boosted Learning article](https://alan.do/deep-gradient-boosted-learning-4e33adaf2969)